octobercms/docs/3.x/extend/backend/report-widgets.md

 ### Report Widget Registration

-Plugins can register report widgets by overriding the `registerReportWidgets` method inside the [Plugin registration class](../plugin/registration.md#oc-registration-file).
+Plugins can register report widgets by overriding the `registerReportWidgets` method inside the [plugin registration file](../extending.md).
 The method should return an array containing the widget classes in the keys and widget configuration (label, context, and required permissions) in the values.
 Example:

 ```php
 public function registerReportWidgets()